AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/actionable-log-files.md

    `d_event == conv AND d_conversion == 123`

-   When creating the trait in the Audience Manager UI, select [!UICONTROL Conversion] as the [!UICONTROL Event Type].
+   When creating the trait in the Audience Manager [!UICONTROL UI], select [!UICONTROL Conversion] as the [!UICONTROL Event Type].

-1. Once you have created the trait, the conversion will begin to be reported against in the [!UICONTROL Audience Optimization Reports] and in [!UICONTROL Audience Lab].
+2. Once you have created the trait, the conversion will begin to be reported against in the [!UICONTROL Audience Optimization Reports] and in [!UICONTROL Audience Lab].

 >[!MORE_LIKE_THIS]
 >